judemenezesm4a1/ServianChallengeApp/README.md

 4. How to destroy the architecture
 After deploying the infrastructure, the infrastructure can be teared down using the command terraform destroy.
 Most of the infrastructure will be destroyed, apart from the s3 bucket (will be an error at the end, saying s3 bucket is not empty).
 S3 bucket needs to be deleted manually.
 Please navigate and log in to the aws console on the browser of your choice.
 In the search box, type S3, and click on S3 bucket.
 Select the Name of s3 bucket (my-bucket-m4a1) and click on empty bucket.
 Once the bucket is successfully emptied, you can delete the bucket, on the same page of AWS console.

-5. Trouble Shooting
-If terraform apply does not work the first time or completes with an error, please re-run the terraform apply command, this will fix the issue.

 6. Improvements
 There is a lot of room for improvement in the architecture.
 Given the resources, RDS can be deployed for database high availability.
 Route 53 can be configured for high availability.
 If extra control is required EC2 instance of choice can be deployed to host the frontend of the app.
 Lot of other architectures can be designed depending on the requirements and nature of the app.